 When people refer to HIPAA compliance, they’re often talking about Title II, which is also sometimes known as the “Administrative Simplification” guidelines.
 These guidelines are essential to understand if you’re using Square to process payments.

 Failure to comply with HIPAA has serious consequences.
-Healthcare companies and their business associates must notify patients following a data breach.
-In addition, they could be audited and fined or even face criminal charges for breaking federal law.
+If there’s a data breach, healthcare organizations and their business associates must notify those who were affected.
+If any of these organizations break federal law, they could be audited and fined or even face criminal charges.